 How can I qualify my pet as a therapy animal?

 If you know your pet can qualify as a therapy animal, the next step is choosing a qualified organization that trains and certifies therapy animals.
-While there are no national registrations for therapy animals, organizations such as Pet Partners, Service Dog Certifications, and Love on a Leash are examples of organizations that can be used to train, certify, and/or register your animals.
+While there are no national registrations for therapy animals, organizations such as Pet Partners and Service Dog Certifications are examples of organizations that can be used to train, certify, and/or register your animals.
 According to the HuffingtonPost, each organization will have their qualifications for their animals and pet owners.
 In cases of fraudulence, it is essential to pay attention to what organization you use in order to protect you and your soon-to-be therapy animal.
 The AKC, for instance, has a list of pet therapy organizations that are certified and approved of that you can use as a resource.

 For instance, Pet Partners has their own specific requirements for animals before the animals can be accepted into their program.
 Such requirements include:

 - Are at least one year old, or six months old for rabbits, guinea pigs, and rats, at the time of evaluation